Workforce & Professional Development

 - Assess the capacity and effectiveness of 2- and 4-year public and private institutions of higher education in Texas toward supporting the development of early childhood educators, including the extent to which such institutions have in place articulation agreements, professional development and career advancement plans, and practice or internships for students to spend time in a Head Start or prekindergarten program

 Texas Early Childhood Professional Development System

-The Subcommittee is developing a new professional development system for early childhood professionals in Texas.
-Building on the current Texas Early Care and Education Career Development System, the new Texas Early Childhood Professional Development System (TECPDS) will integrate new core competencies, a new career ladder, and a workforce registry to support career development for early childhood professionals.
+The Subcommittee developed a new professional development system for early childhood professionals in Texas.
+Building on the current Texas Early Care and Education Career Development System, the new Texas Early Childhood Professional Development System (TECPDS) integrates new core competencies, a new career ladder, and a workforce registry to support career development for early childhood professionals.

-The Council is developing new core competencies for early childhood professionals in Texas.
-The new core competencies will be available for practitioners, administrators, trainers, and mentors/coaches.
-The core competencies will be divided into introductory, intermediate, and advanced competencies, and organized into several categories of key skills and knowledge that ensure successful early childhood professionals who work with children.
-The core competencies for practitioners and administrators are complete.
-The core competencies for mentors/coaches and trainers are currently in development.
+The Council developed new core competencies for early childhood professionals in Texas.
+The new core competencies are available for practitioners and administrators.
+The core competencies are divided into introductory, intermediate, and advanced competencies, and organized into several categories of key skills and knowledge that ensure successful early childhood professionals who work with children.
 Learn more about the new Administrator and Practitioner Core Competencies.

 The Texas Core Competencies for Early Childhood Practitioners and Administrators are available in English and Spanish:

 Download the English Version, the Texas Core Competencies for Early Childhood Practitioners and Administrators.

 Download the Spanish Version, las Competencias Básicas de Texas de la Primera Infancia para Profesionales y Administradores.